Curfews extended as USAID declares aid suspension in Yemen | Times Leader

 “The U.S. government has made the difficult decision to reduce aid until we can be confident that U.S. taxpayer assistance will reach those for whom it’s intended,” the official said on condition of anonymity because they weren’t authorized to brief the media.

-Over the past months, the Houthis of the U.N.’s massive $8.35 billion humanitarian campaign to assist areas on the verge of famine.
-In response to the coronavirus, the rebels have taken further steps, shutting down the capital’s airport which is used exclusively by aid workers.
+Last year, the Houthis , many of which are directed at areas on the verge of famine.
+The rebels have resisted efforts by U.N. agencies to ensure that humanitarian aid is not diverted from civilians to rebel fighters and their supporters.

-As a result of the suspension, OXFAM America said it would be forced to halt services critical to coronavirus prevention, including hygiene promotion and primary health care.
 Yemen’s conflict, which pits Iran-backed Houthi rebels against a Saudi-led coalition, has claimed more than 100,000 lives and displaced millions of people.
+On Thursday, the warring sides expressed support for U.N.
+Secretary-General Antonio Guterres’ call for a freeze in fighting so authorities could focus their resources on the health emergency.

+In a statement, the U.N. envoy to Yemen urged the leaders to “put their words into action” and “fight the common enemy, COVID-19.”

-Iraq, where unrest and war have also shattered the health system, recorded seven more coronavirus-related deaths on Thursday, its highest jump in 24 hours.
+Iraq, another health care system weakened by unrest and war, recorded seven more coronavirus-related deaths on Thursday, its highest jump in 24 hours.
 At least 36 people among 382 confirmed infected cases have died.
-Iraq’s Cabinet extended the lockdown until April 11 for the second time since it was first imposed, as the army said it would dispatch units for enforcement and prominent religious figures appealed to the public to stay home.
+Iraq’s Cabinet extended the lockdown until April 11, as the army dispatched units for enforcement and religious figures appealed to the public to stay home.

 Lebanon, which has recorded 386 cases and six fatalities, extended a lockdown of its 5 million people until April 12, Easter Sunday, likely to dampen celebrations among its significant Christian population.
-Tightening its measures, the government included all public institutions in its shut-down and ordered essential stores, such as pharmacies and supermarkets, to close nightly.
+The government broadened its shut-down to include all public institutions and ordered essential stores, such as pharmacies and supermarkets, to close at nightfall.

-In Iran, which is battling the worst outbreak in the region, the death toll rose to 2,234 on Thursday, according to the health ministry.
+In Iran, which is battling the worst outbreak in the region, the death toll rose to 2,234 on Thursday.
 There are more than 29,000 confirmed cases in Iran, where authorities have encouraged people to stay home but refrained from imposing the strict containment measures seen elsewhere.

-However, President Hassan Rouhani on Thursday announced more restrictions, including a ban on public gatherings and transport between cities, as well as a closure of all public parks.
-Non-essential shops that remain open will be shut down by police.
+However, President Hassan Rouhani on Thursday announced more restrictions, including a ban on public gatherings and transport between cities, as well as a closure of public parks.

 The lockdown of the Saudi cities of Riyadh, Mecca and Medina, includes a 15-hour curfew starting at 3 p.m., whereas the rest of the kingdom is under an 11-hour nightly curfew.
 Saudi Arabia has confirmed 1012 cases and four deaths.